pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 ## Fire

-fire() sends a message to Functions event handlers and Illuminate on the target channel.
-Messages are not replicated to subscribers and not stored in history.
+Sends a message to Functions event handlers and Illuminate on a channel.
+Not replicated to subscribers and not stored in history.

 ### Method(s)

-To Fire a message you can use the following method(s) in the Ruby SDK:
+To Fire a message:

 ```
 `1fire(